College of Criminology and Criminal Justice

 The College of Criminology and Criminal Justice encourages eligible students to participate in the honors in the major program.
 For requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.

-The College of Criminology and Criminal Justice offers a combined bachelor's to master's degree program (BS to MS).
-This program provides eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework (with the permission of the appropriate instructor).
+The College of Criminology and Criminal Justice offers a combined bachelor's/master's pathway (BS/MS).
+This pathway provides eligible undergraduate students the opportunity to take up to twelve semester hours of graduate coursework (with the permission of the appropriate instructor).
 These twelve semester hours may count toward both the BS and MS degrees.

 - Have completed ninety semester hours of undergraduate coursework

 - Have a minimum GPA of 3.25

 - Be a major/double major in the College

 - Take the GRE and earn a score between 148 and 160

 - Meet with an academic advisor to determine eligibility for the Combined Bachelor's/Master's Pathway

 Note: Enrollment in the combined bachelor's/master's pathway does not guarantee acceptance to the graduate program in the College of Criminology and Criminal Justice.
 Students must still apply to the graduate program and meet all graduate requirements to earn the master's degree.
 Effective August 2011, the GRE Revised General Test replaced the GRE General Test.
 To learn more about this new test, go to http://www.ets.org/gre.